Essential Insights on Remote Communication

 Be clear about when you should be working

 People crave structure.
 That’s why it’s so important to establish a routine.
 It makes life a lot easier when there are times that are set aside to be productive.
 If people have set times that they need to work, then there is less guessing about what they are doing with their time.
-Making sure that everyone works from 9 am to 5 pm from Monday to Friday (their time) makes it easier for everyone to align.
+For example, making sure that everyone works from 9 am to 5 pm from Monday to Friday (their time) makes it easier for everyone to align.

 Create to-do lists for everyone

 To-do lists or task lists create targets that people should hit while they are working.
 That way, you can eliminate as many guessing games as possible.
 Your remote employees then know what they should be doing and you know what rate they are working at.
-Maybe this can be a part of the weekly communication blast they receive.
+Maybe this can be a part of the weekly communication Email Blast they receive.

 Craft Effective Communication Policies